 Objective and activities

-The project contributes to the reduction of climate change vulnerability of local communities in the project regions of Colombia and Ecuador.
-It integrates the ecosystem-based adaptation (EbA) approach in relevant politics, plans and strategies of governmental bodies and implements its measures.
-Local-level strategies will be planned and implemented.
-The understanding of climate risks and reactivities will be strengthened for national and local authorities through capacity development in both project countries.
-The adoption of the EbA approach by governmental bodies, the private sector, local communities and other stakeholders will be supported via political instruments.
+The project contributed to the reduction of climate change vulnerability of local communities in the project regions of Colombia and Ecuador.
+It integrated the ecosystem-based adaptation (EbA) approach in relevant politics, plans and strategies of governmental bodies and implemented its measures.
+Local-level strategies were planned and implemented.
+The understanding of climate risks and reactivities were strengthened for national and local authorities through capacity development in both project countries.
+The adoption of the EbA approach by governmental bodies, the private sector, local communities and other stakeholders was supported via political instruments.

 State of implementation/results

 - Project completed